Resilience through diversification: lessons learned from MOVE America

 COVID Trends To-Date

-movmi shared insights on top trends and how they’ve impacted shared mobility users, operations, and regulations.
+movmi shared insights on top trends and how they’ve impacted sharing economy users, operations, and regulations.
 Citing their recent publication, Rebuild Tomorrow’s Mobility Survey Report, movmi made note these trends already existed but are even more notable now with how quickly COVID changed our lives.

 - Work from home is the norm.
 With approximately 80% of people working from home, transportation patterns flattened with fewer peaks and valleys with fewer people commuting.